Top Characteristics of A Great Divorce Mediator

 - Only mediates.
-A great mediator does not litigate and mediate.
+A great mediator does not litigate.
 Mediation is a skill-set that requires impartiality.
 Litigation is a skill-set that requires advocacy.
-A great mediator knows that advocacy denies impartiality and thus great mediators do not litigate and mediate.
+A great mediator knows that advocacy denies impartiality and thus great mediators do not litigate.
 Great mediators… mediate!

 - Knows the law.
 With a few exceptions, great divorce mediators are either attorneys or are former attorneys.
 They know the law that impacts your divorce.